Co-ops

 Continued example of a successful co-op letter

-Letters should be on letterhead, Blades says.
+All references should use letterhead, Blades says.
 This might be easier for a professional reference like the one below, but Blades points out letterhead can be professionally designed or something simple created on a computer.

 “The letterhead should have a full name, address, phone number, and email address,” she says.
 This is so board members can reach out to the reference if they have further questions.
 If the contact information isn’t on the letterhead or below the signature, it can be included within the body of the letter, as in the sample below.